verifiablesoftware/vsw/docs/vsw-DID-v1.0.md

 # Introduction
 For **vsw** v1, our implementation relies on [ACA-py agent](https://github.com/hyperledger/aries-cloudagent-python) which currently does not support cross ledger.
-In this specification, we design an approach that can be implemented leveraging an existing verifiable credential registry Sovrin network.
+In this specification, we design an approach that can be implemented leveraging the existing verifiable credential registry Sovrin network.

+Sovrin network consists of 3 instances of networks running in Indy Node.
+ - BuilderNet: for developerment testing (aka Sandbox)
+ - StagingNet: for deployment testing (aka POC)
+ - MainNet: for operational deployment

+Our development work can use the two testing networks.

-# vsw v1 Features
+# vsw v1 DID and Credential Features
 Most of the existing DID methods identify an actor who can exercise control in an ecosystem (being **active**), for example a human or a human organization or an automated system.
 In **vsw**, we need a new type of DID that identifies a passive object (i.e. a unit of software) that is controlled by an active DID.
 Software also has